Lightning Improvement Proposals Explained

 Key Takeaways

-• Standardization: LIPs provide a formal process for proposing new features for the Lightning Network.
+• Standardization Process: LIPs are the formal method for proposing and standardizing new features on the Lightning Network.

 What is a Lightning Improvement Proposal?